 One of the most important Roman cities in the province of Raetia was Cambodunum (modern Kempten) which served as the provincial capital of Raetia throughout the 1st century AD before Augusta Vindelicum (modern Augsburg) took over this role, probably under Trajan.
 In 16 BC, Roman troops led by Drusus conquered the Raeti and founded the Roman city of Cambodunum with baths, a forum and temples.
 The town prospered in the 1st century and became a busy market town of craftsmen and merchants and the administrative seat of the governor of the province.
 The prosperity of Cambodunum vanished during the latter part of the 1st century owing to a shift of the east-west trade routes after the frontier was moved north of the Danube.

-In 2021, archaeologists unearthed more than 5,500 Roman silver coins in the Oberhausen district of Augsburg, the largest Roman hoard ever discovered in Bavaria.
+In 2021, archaeologists unearthed over 5,500 Roman silver coins in the Oberhausen district of Augsburg, the most significant Roman hoard ever discovered in Bavaria.
 The denarii range in date from the reign of Nero in the mid-1st century to that of Septimius Severus shortly after AD 200.
 Trajan, Hadrian, Antoninus Pius and Marcus Aurelius are also represented.
 They are believed to have come from the legionary camp of Augustan times.
 In addition to the coin hoard, archaeologists have discovered hundreds of other Roman artefacts, including weapons, tools, jewellery and vessels sifting through 1000 cubic metres of river gravel.

 Another Raetian municipality was the town of Abodiacum (modern Epfach), the patria of Claudius Paternus Clementianus (AD 65-130), the governor of the province of Noricum until 125.
 He was the son of a Celtic legionnaire who received Roman citizenship from Claudius (or possibly Nero).
 Clementianus’ first senior administrative post had been as governor in Judea, then in Africa Proconsularis and Sardinia, ending his career as governor of Noricum (CIL 03, 05775 & 05776).
 Abodiacum was built as a military station on the Via Claudia Augusta.

-The small province of Raetia was administered by a governor from the equestrian estate (Tac.
+A governor from the equestrian estate administered the small province of Raetia (Tac.
 Hist.
 1.11), whose official residence in Hadrian’s time was at Aelia Augusta (Augsburg).
 The governor headed the civil and judicial administration of the province and was the commander-in-chief of all the auxiliary troops stationed there.
 His staff included a 500-strong escort force of cavalry and foot soldiers (equites and pedites singulares).
 Unfortunately, no certain Hadrianic procurators are known for Raetia.

 The Hadrianic fort at Ruffenhofen was located two kilometres south of the Danube.
 The fort covered an area of 3.7 hectares, with sides measuring 190 × 197 meters.
 Originally made with wood, the fort was rebuilt in stone in AD 150/160.
 It was operational until the middle of the 3rd century when it was destroyed by fire, as indicated by a thick burnt layer found amongst the ruins of the towers, the principia and the horreum.
 The fort was garrisoned by the cohors IX Batavorum between 118/119 and 175, an auxiliary unit of infantry and cavalry.